jonaskaz/3D-Scanner/README.md

 # 3D-Scanner
 Principles of Integrated Engineering Mini Project 2
-Please see Report.pdf for more details
+Please see Final_Report.pdf for more details